weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 However, in reality, you often don't have a single user sending one query after another.
 Instead, you have multiple users sending queries.
 This makes the querying-side concurrent.
 Similarly, Weaviate can handle concurrent incoming requests.
-By measuring the throughput, we can identify how many concurrent requests can be served.
+We can identify how many concurrent requests can be served by measuring the throughput.

 We can take our single-thread calculation from before and multiply it with the number of server CPU cores.
 This will give us a rough estimate of what the server can handle concurrently.
-However, it would be best if you never trusted this calculation alone and continuously measured the actual throughput.
+However, it would be best never to trust this calculation alone and continuously measure the actual throughput.
 This is because such scaling may not always be linear.
-For example, to make concurrent access safe, there may be synchronization mechanisms used, such as locks.
+For example, there may be synchronization mechanisms used to make concurrent access safe, such as locks.
 Not only do these mechanisms have a cost themselves, but if implemented incorrectly, they can also lead to congestion which would further decrease the concurrent throughput.
 As a result, you cannot perform a single-threaded benchmark and